-Designed for non-native speakers of English who want to be able to read more fluently in English with greater understanding.
+Designed for English language learners who want to be able to read more fluently in English with greater understanding.
 Provides development of vocabulary and learning a variety of active reading strategies in order to recognize main ideas, find evidence to support claims, and make connections to the text.
+Recommended: Intermediate ESOL proficiency.